sm2x/auth_signup_address/README.md

 # auth_signup_address
-Web Signup page with Address fields.
+Web Signup page with Address, Phone, Date of Birth and Captcha fields.

             * New Customer can give complete address with phone number while signup.
             * List of all States and Countries will be shown selected field in Signup page.